A Pure Demand Operational Semantics with Applications to Program Analysis: Soundness

 We will now proceed to define two intermediate systems $\vdashc$ and $\vdashcc$ to link $\vdash$ with $\vdashe$.
-In this section we define $\vdashc$ which will make the variable lookup of $\vdash$ a step closer to a standard operational semantics by making a single \ruleref{Var} rule which does all the scope-chaining in one rule.
+In this section, we define $\vdashc$ which will make the variable lookup of $\vdash$ a step closer to a standard operational semantics by making a single \ruleref{Var} rule that does all the scope chaining in one rule.

 \begin{definition} $\stk \vdashc \expr \steps \reval$, the chaining version of $\stk \vdash \expr \steps \reval$, is defined by the rules of Figure \ref{fig_steps_chaining}. \end{definition}